JackWalpole/splitwavepy/docs/tutorial.rst

 Silver and Chan (1991) eigenvalue method
 -----------------------------------------

 A powerful and popular method for measuring splitting is the eigenvalue method of `Silver and Chan (1991) <http://onlinelibrary.wiley.com/doi/10.1029/91JB00899/abstract>`_.
+It uses a grid search to find the inverse splitting parameters that best linearise the particle motion.
+Linearisation is assessed by principal component analysis at each search node, taking the eigenvalues of the covariance matrix, where linearity maximises :math:`\lambda_1/` and minimises :math:`\lambda_2`.

 To use this method on your data.